 - Some people are good at building, and some are good at investing.
-Some people like to build, some people like to invest.
+Others just like the process of building, while others are more excited about investing.
 Some people read books about building, coding and designing, some people read books about financing and investing.

 - Building a website takes a lot of time and effort before you start getting any ROI.
 If you buy a website, you start getting returns the very next day.

 - If your hourly rate is $100, it doesn’t make sense to invest 100 hours into setting up a brand new website and writing initial content.
 And if your idea is to “just outsource everything”, you better keep track of all the expenses, so that “building from scratch” doesn’t become more expensive than “buying a website”.
 And also, be certain that after you spent $10,000 into a website, it will give returns.

 - I will say this, there is a time, where I would pick building a new website from scratch.
 Sometimes, you want to get into a certain niche, and you have a limited budget, but you can’t find a website that’s for sale.
 Months go by, and no one is selling.
 Then it could be a good idea to just build a website, and get into that hot niche you are craving.